maximeraafat/BlenderNeRF/README.md

 ## Upcoming

-Below are presented ideas for upcoming features sorted by priority in descending order.
+Ideas for upcoming features are listed in the points below, sorted by priority in descending order.

 - [ ] Evaluations and demonstrations for each method on various scenes
 - [ ] Support for the original NeRF `transforms.json` convention